 2.1.
-Red Bull Defiance Skyline Traverse and the Minaret Burn are single stage events with the following categories, individual or two-person stage race and includes the following categories.
+Red Bull Defiance Skyline Traverse and the Minaret Burn are single stage events.

-2.2.2 Individuals both male and female will be awarded prizes for the top 3 finishers in open, veteran and masters age group.
+2.3.
+Individuals, both male and female will be awarded products prizes for the top 3 finishers in each category.

 3.1.
 Entries officially open on September 15th 2017 at 7am.
 Entries will close at 5pm on the 15th of January 2018 or when capacity is reached.